ibm-cloud-docs/hpc-ibm-spectrumlsf/bastion-node.md

 ## Default bastion node support
 {: #bastion-node-support}

 The LSF solution supports the creation of a bastion node by default for each individual deployment.
-When a new cluster is deployed, a bastion node (also referred to as a login or management node) is provisioned alongside the worker nodes based on the architecture setup.
-Customers can securely access these cluster nodes through the bastion node.
+When a new cluster is deployed, a bastion node is provisioned alongside the worker nodes based on the architecture setup.
+Users can securely access these cluster nodes through the bastion node.

 As part of the VPC design, a dedicated subnet is created specifically for the bastion node.
 Additionally, a dedicated security group is assigned to the bastion node, configured to allow SSH access for secure connectivity to the cluster nodes.
 Internal automation ensures seamless communication between the bastion node (jump host) and the cluster nodes.

-To trigger the creation of a bastion node for a fresh deployment, set the variable “bastion_instance_name” to null.
+To trigger the creation of a bastion node for a fresh deployment, set the variable `bastion_instance_name` to null.
 When this value is detected, automation processes are initiated to provision the bastion node, enabling access to other cluster nodes.

 Newly created bastion nodes are not automatically registered in the DNS domain for name resolution.
 As a result, access to these nodes can only be performed using their IP addresses.
 {: note}